PTW-TUDa/eta_utility/docs/guide/development.rst

 You can edit the *.rst-files* in the *docs* folder.
 A simple text editor is sufficient for this.
 A helpful start for learning the syntax can be found `here <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_.

-For test purposes, the following command can be executed in the directory of the documentation:
+For test purposes, the following command can be executed in the main package directory:

 .. code-block:: console

-    $> make html
+    $> ./docs/make html

 This creates a folder named *_build* (inside the *docs* folder) which allows the HTML pages to be previewed locally.
 This folder will not be committed to git.
 Re-execute this command each